Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Telegraph Callsign: MO

 Charlottesville was the western end of the Piedmont Sub.
 Chessie’s name trains had their consists changed in Charlottesville and C&O trains also stopped at a Union station shared with the Southern.
 The C&O was the first railroad to reach Charlottesville and its first depot there was built in 1848.
 In 1858 the railroad reached the Shenandoah Valley resulting in a tremendous increase in the shipment of goods and raw materials through the town.
 The original depot was burned by General Sheridan’s troops in 1865.
 A new one was built to replace it and was itself replaced in 1905 by a large colonial-style brick depot.
-This station was the first of its kind on the C&O. At its peak in the 1920’s the Charlottesville Station was handling 13 trains daily.
+This depot was the first of its kind on the C&O. At its peak in the 1920’s the Charlottesville Station was handling 13 trains daily.

 University of Virginia